fdeblasio/pokeemerald-expansion/README.md

     - SpD: 66->70
     - Learns Ember, Flame Wheel, Fire Punch, and Lava Plume by level up

-- Landorus:
+- Landorus (postgame):
-    - Therian form is vaguely based on a tiger
+    - Therian form is based on a tiger
     - Swaps Bulldoze and Rock Tomb levels for consistency
     - Learns Swords Dance and Stomping Tantrum by level up
     - Swaps Sandsear Storm and Fissure levels for consistency